Osestic/MiDOK_Co-Pilot_App/README.md

 # MiDOK_Co-Pilot_App

+Picture of App

 ## Description

 In today's healthcare landscape, we're facing unprecedented challenges.
 The nursing shortage and an alarming rise in professional burnout have put strains on our healthcare system.
-Our team is proud to present MiDOK, an innovative AI-powered diagnostic application designed specifically to support and enhance the capabilities of healthcare professionals and individuals training to join the healthcare field.
+Our team is proud to present MiDOK, an innovative AI-powered diagnostic co-pilot application designed specifically to support and enhance the capabilities of healthcare professionals and individuals training to join the healthcare field.

 MiDOK utilizes a unique AI-prompting mechanism.
 Through a series of button-based selections and checkboxes, healthcare professionals can narrow down a vast spectrum of medical conditions, receiving targeted lists of potential diagnoses.